UrielNaranjo/MiniGL/README.md

 # MiniGL
 MiniGL is an implementation of OpenGL's 3D graphics pipeline.
 I only implemented the minigl.cpp file.
+Each tests draws a different object to the screen with varying colors.

 ##Installation

 >$ git clone https://github.com/UrielNaranjo/MiniGL.git